 In the immediate postoperative period, diarrhea is typically severe, with significant electrolyte losses.
-Patients typically require TPN and intensive monitoring of fluid and electrolytes (including Ca and Mg).
+Patients typically require TPN and intensive monitoring of fluid and electrolytes (including calcium and magnesium).
 An oral iso-osmotic solution of sodium and glucose (similar to WHO oral rehydration formula—see Oral Rehydration) is slowly introduced in the postoperative phase once the patient stabilizes and stool output is < 2 L/day.

 Patients with extensive resection (< 100 cm of remaining jejunum) and those with excessive fluid and electrolyte losses require TPN for life.

 Patients with > 100 cm of remaining jejunum can achieve adequate nutrition through oral feeding.
 Fat and protein in the diet are usually well tolerated, unlike carbohydrates, which contribute a significant osmotic load.
 Small feedings reduce the osmotic load.
 Ideally, 40% of calories should consist of fat.

 Patients who have diarrhea after meals should take antidiarrheals (eg, loperamide) 1 h before eating.
 Cholestyramine 2 to 4 g taken with meals reduces diarrhea associated with bile acid malabsorption due to ileal resection.
 Monthly IM injections of vitamin B12 should be given to patients with a documented deficiency.
-Most patients should take supplemental vitamins, Ca, and Mg.
+Most patients should take supplemental vitamins, calcium, and magnesium.

 Gastric acid hypersecretion can develop, which can deactivate pancreatic enzymes; thus, most patients are given H2 blockers or proton pump inhibitors.

 Small-bowel transplantation is advocated for patients who are not candidates for long-term TPN and in whom adaptation does not occur.

 Extensive resection or loss of small bowel can cause significant diarrhea and malabsorption.

 Patients with < 1 m of remaining jejunum require lifelong TPN; patients with > 1 m of remaining jejunum may survive on small feedings that are high in fat and protein and low in carbohydrate.

 Antidiarrheals, cholestyramine, proton pump inhibitors, and vitamin supplements are needed.